OxyTurbine development department

 • Lagoons typically find their best application in remote areas, where land is inexpensive and population density if low

-• Such locations usually have fewer individuals trained to operate and maintain treatment plants.
+• Such locations usually have fewer people trained to run and support treatment plants.

-• How does one perform mechanically simple aeration for lagoons and other treatment systems?
+• How does one do mechanically simple aeration for lagoons and other treatment systems?

-• It is now possible to use diffused aeration in large lagoons and install the equipment without dewatering the lagoon.
+• It is now possible to use diffused aeration in large lagoons and install the equipment without dewatering the lake.

 • Using a diffused aeration system has several potential advantages, including less heat loss, reduced misting and less impact from freezing

-• Several manufacturers make competing equipment, so the selection is possible.
+• Several manufacturers make competing equipment, so the choice is possible.

-• The key variables are MCRT, and the “trial” air flux rate and the number of diffusers being used.
+• The key variables are MCRT, and the “trial” air flux rate and the number of diffuser being used.

 • The first step is to select a trial air flow rate based on Eqn 7.
 AFR can be approximated by a “guessed” efficiency (αSOTE).
-The number of diffusers and the active or “bubbling” area of a single diffuser is used in Eqn 7, along with the depth and number of diffusers.
+Some diffuser and the active or “bubbling” area of a single diffuser is used in Eqn 7, along with the depth and number of the diffuser.

-• From Fig., locate the intersection of the MCRT and he normalized air flux, to obtain the αSOTE on the left axis.
+• From Fig., find the intersection of the MCRT, and the normalized air flux, to get the αSOTE on the left axis.

 • Check to see if the guess αSOTE matches the αSOTE you read from the left axis.
 It will take 2 or 3 iterations for the solution to converge.
 Vary either the SRT or the number of diffusers to iterate to convergence.